Why choose DC motors?

 - Three “Hall effect” magnetic sensors.
 These sensors constantly transmit data on the position of the rotor magnets.
 The brushless DC motor requires an electronic control to activate the motor phases.
 With the progressive development of electronics, these controls have become smaller and smaller, they cost less and they provide many additional functions.

-How does a DC motor with brushes work?
+How does DC motors with brushes work?

 DC motors with brushes also consist of three essential elements: